 What are the supply chain and supply chain management?

 Let’s start with a definition.
-The supply chain is the network that includes all the individuals, organizations, resources, activities, and technologies involved in the creation and sale of a product: from the purchase of materials from the supplier to the delivery of the finished product to the user—the final.
+The supply chain is the network that includes all the individuals, organizations, resources, activities, and <content removed by moderator> involved in the creation and sale of a product: from the purchase of materials from the supplier to the delivery of the finished product to the user—the final.

 Supply chain management (SCM) is the process of supervision of the materials, information, and financial flows that move from supplier to manufacturer, from wholesaler to the retailer and the consumer.
 The three main flows of the supply chain are, in fact, the product flow, the information flow, and the financial flow.
 Supply chain management involves the coordination and integration of these flows both within and between companies.

 How the supply chain works and the management of the distribution chain